DragonJoker/Castor3D/doc/Castor3D/SceneFile-English.md

   - *argb16f* : ARGB 64 bits, each component on a 16 bits floating point number (half float).
   - *rgb32f* : RGB 96 bits, each component on a 32 bits floating point number (half float).
   - *argb32f* : ARGB 128 bits, each component on a 32 bits floating point number (half float).
+- **hdr_format** : *value*
+  Defines the colour buffer HDR pixel format if the surface supports HDR rendering.
+Can be one of :
+  - *l8* : Luminance 8 bits, one 8 bits integral number.
+  - *l16f* : Luminance 16 bits, one 16 bits floating point number (half float).
+  - *l32f* : Luminance 32 bits, one 32 bits floating point number(float).
+  - *al16* : Alpha + Luminance, two 8 bits integral number.
+  - *al16f* : Alpha + Luminance, two 16 bits floating point number (half float).
+  - *al32f* : Alpha + Luminance, two 32 bits floating point number (float).
+  - *argb1555* : ARGB 16 bits, 1 bit for alpha and each other component on a 5 bits integer.
+  - *rgb565* : RGB 16 bits, R and B on a 5 bits integer, G on a 6 bits integer.
+  - *argb16* : ARGB 16 bits, each component on a 4 bits integer.
+  - *rgb24* : RGB 24 bits, each component on a 8 bits integer.
+  - *argb32* : ARGB 32 bits, each component on a 8 bits integer.
+  - *argb16f* : ARGB 64 bits, each component on a 16 bits floating point number (half float).
+  - *rgb32f* : RGB 96 bits, each component on a 32 bits floating point number (half float).
+  - *argb32f* : ARGB 128 bits, each component on a 32 bits floating point number (half float).
+- **srgb_format** : *value*
+  Defines the colour buffer SRGB pixel format if the surface doesn't support HDR rendering.
+Can be one of :
+  - *l8* : Luminance 8 bits, one 8 bits integral number.
+  - *l16f* : Luminance 16 bits, one 16 bits floating point number (half float).
+  - *l32f* : Luminance 32 bits, one 32 bits floating point number(float).
+  - *al16* : Alpha + Luminance, two 8 bits integral number.
+  - *al16f* : Alpha + Luminance, two 16 bits floating point number (half float).
+  - *al32f* : Alpha + Luminance, two 32 bits floating point number (float).
+  - *argb1555* : ARGB 16 bits, 1 bit for alpha and each other component on a 5 bits integer.
+  - *rgb565* : RGB 16 bits, R and B on a 5 bits integer, G on a 6 bits integer.
+  - *argb16* : ARGB 16 bits, each component on a 4 bits integer.
+  - *rgb24* : RGB 24 bits, each component on a 8 bits integer.
+  - *argb32* : ARGB 32 bits, each component on a 8 bits integer.
+  - *argb16f* : ARGB 64 bits, each component on a 16 bits floating point number (half float).
+  - *rgb32f* : RGB 96 bits, each component on a 32 bits floating point number (half float).
+  - *argb32f* : ARGB 128 bits, each component on a 32 bits floating point number (half float).
 - **postfx** : *value*
   Defines a post render effect to use.
 The parameters depend on the chosen effect.
 - **tone_mapping** : *name*
   Defines the tone mapping operator to use with the render target.
 - **ssao** : *section*
   Defines a new section describing the Screen Space Ambient Occlusion.
+- **clusters** : *section*
+  Defines a new section describing the lights clusters configuration.

 ### ssao section